jomolesk/reference-architectures/guidance-compute-n-tier-sql/README.md

 1. Click on the **Deploy to Azure** or **Deploy to Azure Gov** button to begin the first stage of the deployment.
 The link will open the Azure portal.
 2. The **resource group** name is defined in the parameter file for this architecture, so select **Create new** and enter `ra-ntier-sql-network-rg` in the text box.
 3. Select a region such as `USGov Virginia` from the **Location** drop down box.
 4. Do not edit the **Template Root Uri** or the **Parameter Root Uri** text boxes.
-This template can be cloned or downloaded if customization of parameters is requried.
+This template can be cloned or downloaded if customization of parameters is required.
 5. Review the terms and conditions, then click the **I agree to the terms and conditions stated above** checkbox.
 6. Click on the **Purchase** button.
 7. Check the Azure portal notifications for a message that this deployment stage is complete, then move on to stage 2.